East Granby Little League Evaluation Process

 Throwing, Ground Balls, Fly Balls and Hitting.
 There will be multiple evaluators at each station.
 Evaluators will be made up of Board Members, past coaches and independent evaluators.
 Station drills will be run by evaluators with assistance from high school students and older EGLL players.

 Each station will provide multiple attempts and will be graded on the following scoring method.
-At each station, the players will be explained what the expectations are and what the evaluators will be looking for.
+At each station, the evaluators will explain what the expectations are and what they are looking for.

 - 1: Needs significant improvement: player lacks the ability or proper mechanics to perform the task at hand.
 Will require extensive coaching to become average.
-Player is a potential physical/safety risk.
+Skill level is at the bottom of the group you are evaluating

 - 2: Needs improvement: Player might be just below average as far as mechanics or ability, but with instruction can perform at the level needed at this division.